 Sure, plenty of high school and college students are itching to volunteer, intern, or even get a paid job while they’re out of the classroom.
 It’s great to have that extra labor over the busy summer months, but sometimes that extra labor can lead to extra headaches for business owners and managers.

-While the majority of employers perform some sort of pre-employment background screening during the regular hiring process, summer hires, interns, and volunteers often slip through with no screening whatsoever.
+While the majority of employers perform some sort of pre-employment background screening during the regular hiring process, summer hires, interns, student workers, and volunteers often slip through with no criminal or background screening whatsoever.
 In this guide, we’ll talk about the importance of instituting regular summer employment background checks for all temporary workers, and how employers can better protect their reputation and minimize the risk of hiring dishonest workers over the summer.

 Why Background Checks for Summer Employees Matter